MohaMehrzad/vcoin-0.1.0/tests/Token.md

    - After 1 year: Contributors can claim 50% refund from dev treasury
    - Each refund window lasts for 30 days
    - For all refunds, contributors must first return all tokens received
-   - Returned tokens are burned, removing them from circulation
+   - Returned tokens are transferred to project treasury for future use

 5. **Fund Withdrawal**:
    - Development treasury: Available for withdrawal at any time